 Are you always reading people?
 Can you read my mind?

 Probably to some degree I am always reading people.
-But I’m not going up to random strangers or next door neighbors and telling them information about themselves.
+But I’m not going up to random strangers or the next door neighbor to tell them information about themselves.
 I’ve learned how to turn down the volume so I don’t get hit with sensory overload.
 But I’ve also set my gauge to turn on should I need to be aware of something when out and about in the world.

 I wouldn’t consider myself a mind reader.
 If the idea of that concerns you, perhaps managing your mind might be a fruitful course of action! 😀

 Your thoughts do not solely consist in your head, nor your feelings in your heart.
 We project that information into our energy field.
 Think of it like little signposts in the space around you, advertising what’s going on inside of you.